The Truth About Positive Reinforcement Training How can a method be standardize that is fundamentally flawed to begin with.

 Correcting a behavior, either by natural means (person touching a thorn on a rose stem), or by training one's dog (stopping the dog from leash pulling), is not abuse, cruel, or corporal punishment.
 It is simply "Cause and Effect."
 Cause and effect is a natural part of the learning process in all animals.

-JCM’s Will Never: • reject any dog based on behavior or temperament.
+JCM’s Will Never: • reject any dog based on behavior or temperament, or tell the owner the dog is untrainable because he's not motivated by treats.
 No dog, no matter how unruly, disruptive, aggressive, or otherwise out of control will ever be turned away.
 A large part of our service is working with dogs other trainers won't take.
 If JCM's followed their same training protocol and regimen, we would also be limited to taking only passive pets.

 JCM’s Will Never: • advocate the use of Prozac, or any other mentally impairing drugs based on the difficulty level of the dog.
 JCM’s Will Never: • recommend withholding the dog's regular meal hours prior to training class or a lesson, and even lighten his overall feeding schedule.
 Because we don’t work on a "treat training" system, JCM's does not require the owner to starve down their dog and deny him regular meals to make him more receptive to training.
 Starving down the dog is the only way a food based reward program can insure that the dog will do whatever it takes to get that tiny morsel into his empty belly.
 After all, a dog with a full stomach and a satisfied appetite is not going to obey even the simplest of commands.